 How many needles will I have and will it hurt?

 The amount of needles and their location depends on the condition being treated.
-Sterile, single use needles are inserted into acupuncture points, this is not usually painful, but some patients experience a slight aching sensation.
+Fine, sterile, single use needles are inserted into acupuncture points, this is not usually painful, but some patients experience a slight aching sensation.
 These needles are not always placed in the location of the pain, for example to treat a headache, needles may inserted in the hand or foot.
 These needles are left in for 25 minutes, most patients find this time deeply relaxing.
-If you have a needle phobia please let your practitioner know, this can be managed at your appointment.
+If you have a needle phobia please let your practitioner know, as this can be managed at your appointment.